steven liu

 kv cache

-Autoregressive or decoder models predict one token at a time.
+Decoder models predict one token at a time.
 The predicted token is dependent on all of the previous context.
 Every time the model predicts a new token, it ends up performing some of the same calculations again.

 A key-value (kv) cache stores the previously calculated kv values and reuses them to avoid recomputation.
 At each step, you're only calculating the kv value for the current token rather than all the previous ones.